LLMs stop feeling like magic when you can see how tokenization, attention, and model architecture show up in system behavior.

 Multimodal models

-Text + images: CLIP, BLIP-2, Vision-Language
+Text and images: CLIP, BLIP-2, and vision-language approaches

 IIITraining and fine tuning